khushmeetarora/RAG_chatbot/README.md

     ```
 5. The application should open automatically in your web browser.

+## 🖱️ Usage

+1. Use the sidebar to upload one or more audio, video and/or document files.
+2. Wait for the application to process the files.
+Status updates will appear in the sidebar.
+Processing involves transcription/text extraction, embedding generation, and vector store creation/caching.
+3. Once processing is complete for at least one file, the "Active Files in Context" list will update, and the chat interface will become active (using the combined context).
+4. Type your questions about the content of the uploaded files into the chat input box at the bottom and press Enter or click Send.
+5. The LLM will generate a response based on the information retrieved from the relevant sections of your uploaded files.
+6. Use the "Clear Session & Start Over" button to remove all files and chat history and begin with a fresh context.

 ## 🖼️ User Interface Screenshots

 **Figure 1: Initial Application Loading State**